Jocelyn Blore

 The Duquesne University of Pittsburgh provides a FEPAC-accredited master of science (MS) in forensic science and law.
 This unique five-year program admits students out of high school and allows them to receive a bachelor’s degree in biochemistry or biology en route to earning an MS.

-The rigorous curriculum of this 150-credit program includes coursework in instrumental analysis; biostatistics; forensic investigation; forensic molecular biology; cultural fluency & responsiveness; trace evidence & environmental; latent print analysis; and forensic pathology.
+The rigorous curriculum of this 131 to 157-credit program includes coursework in instrumental analysis; biostatistics; forensic investigation; forensic molecular biology; cultural fluency; trace evidence; latent print analysis; and forensic pathology.

 Another option is at Pennsylvania State University (Penn State) which offers a FEPAC-accredited bachelor of science (BS) in forensic science with either a biology or chemistry emphasis.
-Courses in this interdisciplinary program include forensic molecular biology; courtroom testimony; coalescence of forensic science concepts; criminalistics; forensic chemistry; molecular and cellular toxicology; and essential practices of forensic science.
+Courses in this interdisciplinary program include forensic molecular biology; courtroom testimony; coalescence of forensic science concepts; criminalistics; forensic chemistry; drug chemistry and toxicology; and essential practices of forensic science.

 Penn State boasts an innovative criminalistics laboratory, ample professional development opportunities, and a FEPAC-accredited graduate program as well.
 This master of professional studies program (MPS) in forensic science is a two-year program with an innovative and exciting curriculum that offers students advanced, hands-on training in crime scene investigation techniques and laboratory methodologies.
 This program also has two concentration options: a 41-credit chemistry emphasis and a 42-credit biology emphasis.